 Stainless steel has high corrosion resistance due to it being treated with chromium.
 This additional element makes stainless steel suitable for use in moist environments, even when harmful salty conditions are present.
 Specifically in marine environments, for instance, stainless steel wire rope can be used for years without corroding.
 And in the medical devices field, stainless steel is commonly the metal of choice for many medical device instruments like endoscopes because of its high sanitization level and durability over many cycles makes it ideal.

 Galvanized steel is steel that has been dipped in a zinc coating, which gives it good corrosion-resistant qualities.
-But even with the addition of zinc, galvanized wire rope’s strength is weaker than stainless steel because of the presence of chromium, making the cable stronger and more tolerant of corrosive elements like saltwater.
+But even with the addition of zinc, galvanized wire rope’s strength is weaker than stainless steel because of the presence of chromium, making the cable stronger and more tolerant of corrosive elements like salt water.
 Galvanized cable will rust and corrode if salty wet conditions are present.
-But unlike stainless steel, galvanized steel cable will not weld together if in contact with one another, as is true with stainless steel cable.
+And like stainless steel, galvanized steel cable ends will also weld together if they make contact with one another.

 However, since it is made of coated steel, galvanized steel wire rope is typically less expensive than other wire rope alternatives.

 Galvanized steel cable is often found in industrial applications, since items may brush up against the wire rope in the field, which again, are environmental conditions that galvanized steel tolerates quite well over time.
 For this and other reasons, Galvanized steel wire rope works exceptionally well in aerospace applications.

 Which Type of Wire Rope Is Better?